-Before Diving deep into the basics of MongoDB, Fair understanding of NoSQL database is Paramount.
+Before Diving deep into the basics of MongoDB, a Fair understanding of NoSQL database is Paramount.
 NoSQL which basically stands for ‘not only SQL’ is a Non-Relational Database.
-It Encompasses wide variety of data models.
+It encompasses a wide variety of data models.
 They are typically used for working with large sets of Distributed data.
-NoSQL are majorly used in an application as where the need of scalability and performance outweighs the need for data consistency.
+NoSQL is majorly used in an application as where the need of scalability and performance outweighs the need for data consistency.

-MongoDB was essentially designed in Mid-2000s to scale-out the Databases.
-It is a document-oriented model classified under NoSQL database which allows to split the data automatically across different servers.
+MongoDB was essentially designed in the Mid-2000s to scale-out the Databases.
+It is a document-oriented model classified under NoSQL database which allows splitting the data automatically across different servers.
 Every Database in MongoDB contains collections.
-These collections in turn contains documents.
+These collections, in turn, contains documents.
 The size and content of documents can be different from each other.
-Unlike Relational databases there is no need of defining the schema beforehand.
-Data Models available within the MongoDB enables the storage of complex structures, Hierarchical relationships and arrays.
+Unlike Relational databases, there is no need for defining the schema beforehand.
+Data Models available within the MongoDB enables the storage of complex structures, Hierarchical relationships, and arrays.

 Commonly used Terms in MongoDB

-Collection- Collection refers to the grouping of MongoDB documents.
-It is equivalent to the table in relational Database.
+Collection - Collection refers to the grouping of MongoDB documents.
+It is equivalent to the table in the relational database.